6 Fourth of July Facts

 1. The colonies officially declared independence on July 2.

 On July 2, 1776, the Second Continental Congress approved delegate Richard Henry Lee’s motion for independence, rejecting the political bands connecting the 13 American colonies to the crown.
-July 4 is celebrated as Independence Day because the congress approved the Declaration of Independence on July 4, 1776, after two days of debating and revising its contents.
+July 4 is celebrated as Independence Day because the Congress approved the Declaration of Independence on July 4, 1776, after two days of debating and revising its contents.
 The declaration was just a formal statement and explanation of the split, and it seems the authors intended July 2 to be celebrated as Independence Day.
 In a July 3 letter to his wife Abigail, John Adams predicted July 2 would be the commemorated date.

 2. Few, if any, members of the Congress signed the Declaration of Independence on the Fourth of July